sarah-antillia/ImageMask-Dataset-Offline-Augmentation-Tool/README.md

 <a id="2.2">2.2 MultipleMyeloma</a>
 </h3>
 This is a simple sample project to apply the Offline Augmentation Tool to MultipleMyeloma dataset.<br>
-Please move to "./projects/MultipleMyeloma" directory, Please run the following bat file.<br>
+Please move to "./projects/MultipleMyeloma" directory, and run the following bat file.<br>
 <pre>
 > 1.augment.bat,
 </pre>
-,which simply runs Python script OfflineImageMaskAugmentor.py with a <a href=""./projects/MultipleMyeloma/generator.config">
+,which simply runs Python script OfflineImageMaskAugmentor.py with a <a href="./projects/MultipleMyeloma/generator.config">
 generator.config</a> in the following way.<br>
 <pre>
 python ../../src/OffilneImageMaskAugmentor.py ./generator.config